Coder0100001/Unblock-Everything/README.md

 If you have an extension AND a wifi blocker (if above didnt work alone):
 (Note: you still must use the method above than after use this along with the other one.
 This part of the tutorial will only work on chromebooks if the above tutorial didn't work you're out of luck sorry.)

 1. Complete all the steps in the "If you have only an extension" tutorial.
-You are done, but you will need to reconnect to the VPN every time you close your chromebook.
 2. Download the VPN from this repository.
 3. Visit this link (copy and paste into new tab): chrome://settings/signOut
 4. Visit this [link](https://accounts.google.com/signin/v2/identifier?hl=en&continue=https%3A%2F%2Fwww.google.com%2F&ec=GAlAmgQ&flowName=GlifWebSignIn&flowEntry=AddSession).
 Sign into your school or work account.